MicrosoftDocs/cpp-docs/docs/mfc/reference/cfiledialog-class.md

  However, if you plan to use this string to directly update the `OPENFILENAME` structure, you should delimit your strings with the null character, '\0', instead of the vertical bars ('&#124;').

  The *bVistaStyle* parameter is applicable only when running under Windows Vista or later.
 Under earlier versions of Windows, this parameter is ignored.
-If *bVistaStyle* is set to `TRUE`, when you compile a program with Visual Studio 2008 or later, the new Vista style **File Dialog** will be used.
+If *bVistaStyle* is set to TRUE, when you compile a program with Visual Studio 2008 or later, the new Vista style **File Dialog** will be used.
 Otherwise, the previous MFC style **File Dialog** will be used.

  Dialog templates are not supported on dialogs based on *bVistaStyle*